-Participants:Paul Asensio, Laurent Baratchart, Sylvain Chevillard, Juliette Leblond, Jean-Paul Marmorat, Masimba Nemaire, Cristóbal Villalobos Guillén, Anass Yousfi.
+Participants:Paul Asensio, Laurent Baratchart, Sylvain Chevillard, Juliette Leblond, Jean-Paul Marmorat, Masimba Nemaire, Dmitry Ponomarev, Cristóbal Villalobos Guillén, Anass Yousfi.

-7.1.1 Inverse magnetization issues for planar samples
+7.1.1 Inverse magnetization issues for planar and volumetric samples

-The goal is to invert magnetizations carried by a planar set in Euclidean space from measurements of the magnetic field nearby.
-A typical application is to paleomagnetism, to determine magnetic properties of rock samples, shaped into thin slabs, with measurements taken by a superconducting quantum interference device (SQUID).
-Figure 3 sketches the corresponding experimental set up, brought up to our knowledge by collaborators from the Earth and Planetary Sciences Laboratory at MIT.
+The goal is to invert magnetizations carried by a rock sample from measurements of the magnetic field nearby.
+A typical application is when the sample is shaped into thin slabs, with measurements taken by a superconducting quantum interference device (SQUID).
+Figure 2 sketches the corresponding experimental set up, brought up to our knowledge by collaborators from the Earth and Planetary Sciences Laboratory at MIT.

-Figure 3: Schematic view of the SQUID experimental setup.
+Figure 2: Schematic view of the SQUID experimental setup.
 The sample lies on a horizontal plane at height 0 and its support is included in a parallelepiped (in red).
-The vertical component B_3 of the field produced by the sample is measured in points of a horizontal square at height z (in gray).
+The vertical component B_3 of the field produced by the sample is measured at points of a horizontal region, say a square, at height z (in gray).